 Irene Renault received her BA in English from Merrimack College in North Andover, Massachusetts, and continued her education at the University of Massachusetts where she received an MS in Reading.
 She joined the Saddleback staff in 1996 after teaching high school English and reading for twenty years.
 She affirms that teaching at Saddleback is one of her most rewarding professional experiences.
 To best meet the needs and interests of her students, she reads a wide variety of materials.
 Recently, she's enjoyed the works of Anita Shreve, including The Resistance and The Weight of Water.
 She enjoys historical fiction as well such as Leon Uris's Trinity and The Exodus.
 Two books she will always enjoy are Sinclair Lewis's Main Street and My Antonia by Willa Cather.

 Ruby Trott received her BS in Business Administration with a minor in French from California State University, Long Beach.
 She has taught computer literacy for twelve years at the community college level, two years to children grades K-8, and is a certified Microsoft Office master instructor.
-Prior to teaching at community colleges, she had also worked in the aerospace industry as a programmer and database consultant.
+Prior to teaching, she worked in the aerospace industry as a programmer and database consultant.
 Ruby works as a lab technician in the Reading Lab at Saddleback College.
 When she is not teaching or working in the lab, she enjoys spending time with her family.